microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/gcp/gcp_terraform_winsrv/_index.md

 ## Deploy a GCP instance with Windows Server & Microsoft SQL Server and connect it to Azure Arc using Terraform

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a Google Cloud Platform (GCP) virtual machine and connect it as an Azure Arc-enabled SQL server resource.
+The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a Google Cloud Platform (GCP) virtual machine and connect it as an Azure Arc-enabled SQL server resource.

 By the end of the guide, you will have a GCP VM instance installed with Windows Server 2019 with SQL Server 2019, projected as an Azure Arc-enabled SQL Server and a running SQL assessment with data injected to Azure Log Analytics workspace.